-Jonathan Schultz has been the Finacial and Operations Manager for GCS since 2011 and is currently studying in the field of Environmental Management and Geography at Macquaire Univesity.
+Jonathan Schultz has been the Financial and Operations Manager for GCS since 2011 and is currently studying Environmental Management and Geography at Macquarie University.
 He has an extensive background in operational management and currently heads GCS’s research field teams.
-Jonathan has a wealth of experience in targeted biomass surveying within North Western NSW and knowledge in Destructive Sampling Procudures.
+Jonathan has experience in targeted biomass surveying within North Western NSW and with destructive sampling procedures.

 Amy Nelson is a graduate from the University of Sydney with a Bachelor of Science (Environmental Studies and Biology).
 Throughout her studies, Amy focused on terrestrial ecology, environmental management and geographic information systems.
 Her studies also provided her with extensive field experience in conducting flora, fauna and biodiversity surveys in a wide range of environments.
 Amy is a dedicated landcare volunteer and an Associate member of the Environmental Institute of Australia (EIANZ).
 She has been with GCS since May 2013.